fabien-nisol-ql/cto-rants/cto/007 - death-of-software-engineering.md

 What happens when the banks, grids, hospitals, and governments that rely on engineered software can no longer find people to maintain it?

+## 8. Side note

+Note:
+I’ve used Java and C++ as examples because they’ve been my instruments for decades.
+But they are not alone in the “foundations and sturdy walls” category. .NET is a clear contender too: engineered for durability and high performance, though for me it has always carried the baggage of being tied to Microsoft’s historically closed-source, vendor-driven vision.

+You could also add Go and Rust to this list.

+Go is opinionated, simple, and efficient — perfect for infrastructure and networking foundations where concurrency matters more than fancy abstractions.

+Rust pushes memory safety and zero-cost abstractions further than C++ ever did, and could well become the next great systems language if its learning curve and tooling mature.

+All of these languages share one thing: they aim to produce long-lived, efficient, and maintainable systems — the opposite of the disposable scripting culture that celebrates rapid hacks and reinvention.

 Or worse: when the next generation never learns how to engineer, only how to assemble?